wippyai/action-module-release/README.md

 - `--tag`: Release tag to locate (e.g., `v1.0.0`)
 - `--token`: GitHub token for authentication
 - `--module-id`: UUID of the module to upload to
+- `--username`: Username for modules.wippy.ai authentication
+- `--password`: Password for modules.wippy.ai authentication

 #### Dependencies

 The script will automatically install required dependencies:
-- grpcurl (for gRPC communication)
 - jq (for JSON processing)
+- Docker (for building and running the upload tool)

 ## Output